|

 More details: "Azimuth and Elevation Diagrams"

-The applet will adjust the timezone.
+into the text field of the applet, The applet will adjust the timezone.
 As there are no definite rules for daylight saving time, check the time offset to get the correct local times.
 Press RETURN after entering the object height. |

 |